A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Can I use premium subsidies to buy a catastrophic plan?

-No. Premium subsidies cannot be used to purchase catastrophic plans (and cost-sharing subsidies are also not available for catastrophic plans, since those can only be obtained if you choose a Silver plan).
+No. An enrollee in a catastrophic plan is not eligible for premium subsidies.9 (and cost-sharing subsidies are also not available for Catastrophic plans, since those can only be obtained if you choose a Silver plan).

-Depending on your income, you may be eligible for a premium subsidy that you could apply towards a metal-rated plan.
-This will likely make a metal-level plan more affordable than a catastrophic plan.
+Depending on your income, you may be eligible for a premium subsidy that you could apply towards a metal-rated plan, however.
+This may make a metal-level plan more affordable than a catastrophic plan.10

 The American Rescue Plan and Inflation Reduction Act have made premium subsidies larger and more widely available through the end of 2025.
-This is important to keep in mind if you’ve opted for a catastrophic plan in the past because you weren’t subsidy-eligible.
-You may find that you are now eligible for subsidies.
+This is important to keep in mind if you've opted for a catastrophic plan in the past because you weren't subsidy-eligible.
+You may find that you are now eligible for subsidies to reduce the cost of your metal-level plan.
+But without Congressional action, the subsidy enhancements will expire at the end of 2025, and the ACA's original subsidy rules will once again be in place as of 2026.

 Who can enroll in a catastrophic plan?

-The Trump administration expanded access to hardship exemptions in April 2018, allowing exemptions for people in areas where all plans cover abortions, areas where only one insurer (or zero insurers) offers plans in the exchange, or where a personal hardship is created due to the plan options available in the exchange.
+The first Trump administration previously expanded access to hardship exemptions in April 2018,16 allowing exemptions for people in areas where all plans cover abortions, areas where only one insurer (or zero insurers) offers plans in the exchange, or where a personal hardship is created due to the plan options available in the exchange.

 How many people enroll in catastrophic plans?

-During the open enrollment period for 2024 coverage, only 58,754 people enrolled in catastrophic plans, out of more than 21 million exchange enrollees nationwide.3 (People can enroll in catastrophic plans outside the exchange, but off-exchange enrollment is quite low across all types of plans, and the same eligibility rules apply to catastrophic plans on-exchange or off-exchange.)
+During the open enrollment period for 2025 coverage, only 54,109 people enrolled in catastrophic plans, out of more than 24 million exchange enrollees nationwide.19 (People can enroll in catastrophic plans outside the exchange, but off-exchange enrollment is quite low across all types of plans, and the same eligibility rules apply to catastrophic plans on-exchange or off-exchange.)

-The fact that premium subsidies can’t be used with catastrophic plans is a primary reason for the low uptake of catastrophic plans.
-The American Rescue Plan’s subsidy enhancements, which will continue to be available through at least 2025, make catastrophic plans even less popular than they were in prior years, since more people are eligible for subsidies.
+Catastrophic plans only show up as an option in Marketplace plan finder tools for applicants who are under 30.
+And premium subsidies can't be used with catastrophic plans.
+More than nine out of ten Marketplace enrollees qualified for advance premium tax credits in 2025,20 and those would be forfeited for anyone who opted for a Catastrophic plan.
+The American Rescue Plan's subsidy enhancements, which will continue to be available through at least the end of 2025, make catastrophic plans even less popular than they were before 2021, since more people are eligible for subsidies.

 Other reasons for low catastrophic plan enrollment